ClareBee/evil_martians_graphql/README.md

 In the render prop function, we can destructure loading and error properties off the mutation result in order to track the state of our mutation in our UI.
 The Mutation component also has onCompleted and onError props in case you would like to provide callbacks instead.
 Additionally, the mutation result object also has a called boolean that tracks whether or not the mutate function has been called.

 When fetching an item list, the response was normalized and each item was added to the cache. apollo generates a key ${object__typename}:${objectId} for each entity that has __typename and id.
 When the mutation is completed, we get the object with the same __typename and id, apollo finds it in cache and makes changes (components are re-rendered too).
+---
+GraphQL has its own “variables” called fragments.
+A fragment is a named set of fields on a specific type.